 Seat placement

-Where the seat is placed is also a big factor in force distribution as the rider may be very heavy and is directly on top of the frame A seat that is too close to the rear tires can result in the bike flipping backwards while riding, a seat too close to the front tires could also cause the bike to flip forward when braking.
+Where the seat is placed is also a big factor in force distribution as the rider may be very heavy and is directly on top of the frame.
+A seat that is too close to the rear tires can result in the bike flipping backwards while riding.
+A seat that is too close to the front tires could cause the bike to flip forward when braking.
 If the seat is too close to either tire the rider could be uncomfortable.
 If the seat is too close to the rear the bike will be less sturdy and could tip easier.
-The best seat placement is the ratio of 70/30 measured front tires to back tire [4].
-That is 70 % of the distance towards the front tires if measuring the wheel base starting at the back tire, or based on the wheel base length of 120cm the seat will be 84 cm from the rear tire towards the front.
-Since the number can vary slightly, and is just the most ideal placement, the seat will be able to slide forward and backwards to tailor to the riders comfort, which is examined more in the Interior, section 3.4.
+The best seat placement is the ratio of 70/30, measured front tires to back tire [4]: 70 % of the distance towards the front tires if measuring the wheel base starting at the back tire.
+Based on the wheel base length of 120cm the seat will be 84 cm from the rear tire towards the front.
+Since the number can vary slightly, and is just the most ideal placement, the seat should be able to slide forward and backwards to tailor to the rider’s comfort, which is examined more in the Interior, section 3.4.
 An example of the ideal seat placement can be seen in figure 3.

 Figure 3: Seat Placement [5]